ong-ck/tp/docs/DeveloperGuide.md

 the buffer to the export folder stored at `.\\export` and opens the folder by using the default file explorer of the system.
 > Take note that this does not work for some Operating Systems
-> without a file explorer
+> without a file explorer (e.g. some Linux-based systems)

 ## Product scope
 ### Target user profile